|Banner of The Witness blog by Jonathan Blow / Thekla|

 Games, more and more every day, blatantly ignore this process and reduce the act of playing to a series of "obeying prompts" (Hold "E" to plant the bomb, or the candidate to lamest game mechanic ever: the new "gap-jumping" context-sensitive action in Mass Effect 3).
 This "trend" shows a dramatic disregard for knowledge of what makes the brain feel a sense of accomplishment.
 For example, the off-game interaction between friends playing together in the couch is seldom considered in the design process, and yet it's one of the strongest emotional grips a game can provide, and often catalyzes our fondest game memories.

-without much understanding of what it made right.
+without an in-depth understanding of what it made right.

 Much of this rant will be quite obvious or even intuitive to a lot of people, yet the actual games themselves suggest that it might be a riddle to many, not just amateurs, but actual professionals.
 Understanding a bit of psychology perhaps seems like a somewhat "fringe" topic for a creative person, but it happens to be so dramatically important when your work is made for others.
 In most cases it could be laziness, but it's sometimes something a bit more dangerous.
 As Stephen Hawking put it "the worst enemy of knowledge is not ignorance, but the illusion of knowledge".